jenetic/ecoshower/README.md

 ## Why is this a web app

-I made Ecoshower in a day to practice using React.js and Firebase.
-That's why it's a web app instead of a mobile app (because I don't have experience making mobile apps) despite it being better suited as a mobile app since people are slightly more likely to bring their phones to the bathroom than a computer.
-Maybe one day I'll turn it into a mobile app.
+I don't know how to make mobile apps lol (and my goal was to make this in a day).
+This works better as a mobile app so maybe one day I'll turn it into one

 ## Site
 ### Landing Page